bonnici/advent-of-code-ts/README.md

 To debug through IntelliJ see
 [this page](https://www.jetbrains.com/help/idea/running-and-debugging-typescript.html#ws_ts_run_debug_server_side_ts_node).
+To debug through VSCode, use the `.vscode/launch.json` file.

 Each solution is implemented as a subclass of the `Solver` class, which provides some shared functionality (e.g. logging and progress bars) and a standard interface to implement.
 The `InputParser` static functions can be used to perform